Refreshing your association’s identity to thrive online.

 4. Your association is looking to reposition itself to your members.

-5. Your team is less-than-enthused to share the brand with others.
+5. Your team is less than enthused about sharing the brand with others.

 Responsive logos and why you need one.

 Just like you expect your website to be adaptable to various screen sizes, your identity should be responsive as well.
 Simply shrinking the logo is a no-go.
-As you scale down your screen, your logo needs to be ideally suited to the application.
-Consider the mobile navigation, favicon or social profiles, compared to a widescreen desktop.
+As you scale down your screen, your logo must be ideally suited to the application.
+Consider the mobile navigation, favicon or social profiles compared to a widescreen desktop.
 It’s not a one-size-fits-all situation.

 As you can see in the examples below, different versions of the same logo are created for various application sizes by removing details.
 The smaller the application, the fewer details the logo has.
-This approach provides your association with a flexible logo that is right for the scenario.
+This approach provides your association with a flexible logo for the scenario.

 three logos for Heineken, Guinness and Kodak, with different logos for each for different applications